Artist and Mount Vernon resident, Jose Villarubia talks about the neighborhood that inspires him.

 See more Baltimore videos at VisitMyBaltimore.com.

 Just north of downtown rests the city's cultural heart, Mount Vernon, once home to Baltimore's Gilded Age elite.
+Learn about this top baltimore cultural neighborhood, and discover places to visit in the mount vernon cultural district.

 While Washington, D.C., is home to a more famous landmark, the nation's first monument to George Washington (currently closed for renovations) sits proudly at the center of Mount Vernon Square.
 What were once the grand mansions of Baltimore's 19th- century industrialists are now museums, galleries, shops and restaurants, beckoning visitors to the neighborhood's many fine museums and arts institutions to linger a bit longer.